EmilBjorkeng/CJson/cheatsheet.md

 # extra functions / used with the others
-int fileLength(char* path)							                    // Returns the length of the file int jsonLength(char* path)							                    // Returns the amout of elements in the json (based on the ":") void wjsonClear(char* path)							                    // Clears the json
+bool fileExsit(char* path)                                              // checks if the file exsists int fileLength(char* path)							                    // Returns the length of the file int jsonLength(char* path)							                    // Returns the amout of elements in the json (based on the ":") void wjsonClear(char* path)							                    // Clears the json